German Kulturfest Saturday, September 15 10:00AM - 4:00PM Hjemkomst Center

 Join us for a family-friendly celebration of the area’s German and German-American traditions with German Kulturfest 2018 on Saturday, September 15, from 10:00AM to 4:00PM at the Hjemkomst Center.
 Styled after the many Volksfests celebrations held annually throughout Germany, German Kulturfest offers a full day of food, drink, and entertainment in an effort to preserve and share a prominent piece of the region’s local history and heritage.

-Much of the entertainment will take place in the auditorium, where we (HCSCC), Fargo Brewing Company, and Karen’s Kuchens collaborate on a full menu of German food, wine, and beer.
-This year’s menu includes currywurst, bratwurst, smoked pork loin, spaetzle, borscht, tomato and herring salad, potatoes and cabbage, and several sauerkraut dishes.
-Dessert will include a dozen varieties of kuchens, as well as German chocolate cookies, icebox cookies, cashew cookies, and root beer float cookies.
+Food & Drink Much of the entertainment will take place in the auditorium, where we, Fargo Brewing Company, and Karen’s Kuchens collaborate on a full menu of German food, wine, and beer.
+This year’s menu includes classics like sauerbraten, currywurst, bratwurst, borscht, red cabbage, warm German potato salad, and several sauerkraut dishes.
+Dessert will include a dozen varieties of kuchen*, as well as German chocolate cookies, icebox cookies, potato chip cookies, and root beer float cookies.

 A close-up of Karen's delicious kuchen, a regular feature of German Kulturfest.

-Throughout the museum, local artists, craftspeople, educators, entertainers, and vendors offer a variety of entertainment, education, and shopping options.
-Seasoned vets like the Brademeyers (traditional German woodcarving and painting), In the Chips (German woodcarving), and Evelyn Engle (Polish Bunzlau pottery imports) are mainstays, but our expanded focus on German history and heritage includes German science exhibitions from Inspire Innovation Lab, a scherenschnitte table from Sabrina Hornung, and a mini German film festival moderated by MSUM Film Studies’ The Film Loop (we’ll be screening both documentaries and classic German films like The Cabinet of Dr. Caligari).
-Altogether we regularly host more than 30 different vendors, educators, and performers.
+German Market Throughout the museum, local artists, craftspeople, educators, entertainers, and vendors offer a variety of entertainment, education, and shopping options.
+Seasoned vets like the Brademeyers (traditional German woodcarving and painting) and In the Chips (German woodcarving) will join our other mainstays, but our expanded focus on German history and heritage includes Old World winter holiday troupe Minnesota Krampus, German science exhibitions from Inspire Innovation Lab, scherenschnitte and crafts tables from Sabrina Hornung and Postal Squirrel, and a mini German film festival moderated by MSUM Film Studies’ The Film Loop.
+Altogether we'll be spending our day with more than 30 different vendor, educator, and performance groups.

 Nicki Marie of Postal Squirrel showcasing her German paper art.